 Even if you’ve only dabbled in online privacy, chances are you heard about the Fourteen Eyes alliance.
 The coalition represents worldwide governments that collect and share data on their own citizens, allowing one country to spy on another without breaking any laws.
 This is a tremendous risk to your online privacy, forcing many to turn towards VPNs to enable anonymous web surfing and keep their identity secure.

 What are the Fourteen Eyes and Five Eyes surveillance groups?
 How does their existence affect the average web user, and how does using a VPN keep your data safe?
-We’ll take a look at those questions and more in the feature below, including a country-by-country guide to the best VPN jurisdictions to keep you safe, and the best VPNs outside of the Five Eyes alliance group.
+We’ll take a look at those questions and more in the feature below, including a country-by-country guide to the best VPN jurisdictions to keep you safe, what surveillance information they share, and the best VPNs outside of the Five Eyes alliance group.

 Five Eyes Alliance

 Five Eyes is an international surveillance agreement made between Australia, Canada, New Zealand, the United Kingdom, and the United States.
 The pact allows for complete intelligence sharing between the nations, including documents relating to citizen surveillance and logs of online activity.

 The Five Eyes alliance has wartime origins that stretch back to the 1940s, though the greatest deals were struck during the cold war era in the decades that followed.
 Back then, most activities were related to monitoring suspicious individuals with direct connections to international threats.
 With the proliferation of online technology, however, the agreement continued and extended to include nearly every member of the countries in question.

 - New Zealand,

 - and the United States

 The arrangement between these countries was kept a secret until 2003.
 A decade later, Edward Snowden leaked documents from the U.S. National Security Agency (NSA) showing just how widespread the invasions of personal privacies had become.